Fall 2014 Enrollment

 First-ever recipient of the Corporation for National Service’s Higher Education Award for Leadership in National Service

-GI Jobs Magazine “Military Friendly School” in 2012, 2013, 2014 and 2015, for embracing America’s military service members, veterans and spouses as students
+GI Jobs Magazine “Military Friendly School” every year since 2012, recognition for embracing America’s military service members, veterans, and spouses as students

-Sierra Magazine “Cool School” in 2012, 2013 and 2014, for helping solve climate problems and making significant efforts to operate sustainably
+Sierra Magazine “Cool School” in since 2012 for helping solve climate problems and making significant efforts to operate sustainably

 Arbor Day Foundation-designated “Tree Campus USA”